lvgl/docs_old/en/_build/html/_sources/object-types/calendar.md.txt

 - **LV_CALENDAR_STYLE_TODAY_BOX** `body` and `text` properties are used to set the style of the today box

 ## Events
-Besided the [Genreric events](/overview/events.html#generic-events) the following [Special events](/overview/events.html#special-events) are sent by the calendars:
+Besided the [Genreric events](/overview/event.html#generic-events) the following [Special events](/overview/event.html#special-events) are sent by the calendars:
 **LV_EVENT_VALUE_CHANGED** is sent when  the current month has changed.

 In Input device realted events `lv_calendar_get_pressed_date(caledar)` tells which day is currently being pressed or return `NULL` if no date is pressed.

 ## Keys
-No *Keys* are not processed by the object type.
+No *Keys* are processed by the object type.

 Learn more about [Keys](/overview/indev).